Keith-Cancel/rust_style_main/README.md

 This is intentionally experimental and low-level.

-It is using internal rust things, inline assembly, linux syscall numbers, and a hand a written `_start` that I would call incomplete.
+It is using a couple internal rust things, inline assembly, linux syscalls, and a hand a written `_start` that I would call incomplete.
 Just enough to get things working.